 The Faculty Affairs Committee is concerned with matters that pertain primarily to the responsibilities, rights, privileges, opportunities, and welfare of the faculty, collectively and as individuals.
 Topics in its area of responsibility include tenure, procedures for academic promotions, orientation of new faculty members, insurance and health program planning, academic responsibilities, and standards of appointment.

-The duties of the Nominating Committee are to: Nominate elective members for all Senate committees, which may require the Nominating Committee to assign Senators to fill Senate committee seats when too few Senators volunteer to fill all required Senate committee seats; Nominate members to the various Faculty committees, with consultation of the appropriate Senate committee; Annually solicit from the faculty information about faculty preferences and qualifications for committee assignments; Propose Advisors and their committee assignments to the Senate in accord with Sections 2.00 c and 5.02.
+The duties of the Nominating Committee are to: Nominate elective members for all Senate committees, which may require the Nominating Committee to nominate Senators to fill Senate committee seats when too few Senators volunteer to fill all required Senate committee seats; Nominate members to the various Faculty committees, with consultation of the appropriate Senate committee; Annually solicit from the faculty information about faculty preferences and qualifications for committee assignments; Propose Advisors and their committee assignments to the Senate in accord with Sections 2.00 c and 5.02.

 The Steering Committee proposes the agenda for every session of the Senate.
 It ensures distribution of the agenda to each member of the Senate at least five days before each regularly scheduled meeting.
 The Steering Committee, with the assistance of the Secretary of Faculties, provides for distribution along with the agenda, a report of items being brought to the University Senate by the Steering committees, along with the action taken on each item, by vote.
 The Steering Committee may schedule an annual report of each of the Senate committees to the Senate.
 The Steering Committee requests a report from all Senate committees (and through them, their respective Faculty committees) to inform the Senate of their activities, studies, and recommendations, at fixed intervals that the Steering Committee will establish.
 The Steering Committee may receive communications from any faculty member or group of members who wish to present any proposal before any meeting of the Senate.